 Remember, the police commander moonlighting as a security guard and beating a party goer into a coma; two undercover police units pointing guns at each other and fist fighting on a porch, and the death of an on-duty officer driving in excess of 100 miles an hour on city streets to name a few.

-The use of force by police officers is a major issue in American life.
+Use of force by police officers is a major issue in American life.
 In Detroit, it seems, not so much.
 But the public here, like anywhere else, deserves answers and justice demands them.

 And it starts at the top.